ksanu1998/starter-academic/content/project/beaverpy/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: beaverpy
 summary: beaverpy is an implementation of PyTorch operators using only NumPy and is available as a PyPI package.
-This work is being done during my summer internship at DeGirum Corp., Santa Clara.
+This work was done during my summer internship at DeGirum Corp., Santa Clara.
 authors:
   - admin
 tags: []